phels23/Q-FLAIR/README.md

 - 'DataGeneration_MNIST.py' is the MNIST dataset generator with the desired dimension
 - 'DataGeneration.py' is the general dataset generator for other datasets
+- 'mnist_pixel_processing.py' is the code to process and downscale the MNIST dataset

 The data in Results is split in data for experiments and simulations of quantum neural networks (QNN) 'Data_QNN' and quantum support vector machines (QSVM) 'Data_TA'.
 The programs in the directory plot the figures in the publication: